UniHomes guide to

 1Lots to do

-Manchester is the biggest city in the North and has a little bit of everything.
-Whether your priority is places to study, affordable housing, excellent nightlife, tons of shops, culture & history or anything really - you'll find it in Manchester.
+Manchester is the biggest city in the North and has a little bit of everything - there are always things to do.
+Whether your priority is places to study, affordable housing, excellent nightlife, shopping, culture and history, or anything really, you'll find it in Manchester.
+If you want a few budget activity ideas, be sure to explore Heaton Park, Manchester Art Gallery, the Science and Industry Museum, and Central Library completely free of charge.

 -